Skip to main content

 Establish, document, and publish organizationally-tailored control baselines and/or Cybersecurity Framework Profiles.

-1. Federal cybersecurity guidelines and standards: helps organizations customize their security posture based on their needs, while still adhering to broader federal cybersecurity standards.
-It is crucial for establishing an organizationally-tailored control baseline that meets the organization’s specific operations and risk profile. s
+• Federal cybersecurity guidelines and standards helps organizations customize their security posture based on their needs, while still adhering to broader federal cybersecurity standards.
+It is crucial for establishing an organizationally-tailored control baseline that meets the organization’s specific operations and risk profile.

-2. Risk management strategy and risk assessment results: provides a comprehensive understanding of potential threats and vulnerabilities identified from the risk assessment results.
+• Risk management strategy and risk assessment results provide a comprehensive understanding of potential threats and vulnerabilities identified from the risk assessment results.
 It is vital for guiding how an organization will mitigate, accept, or transfer risks to achieve an acceptable level of security for their information systems.

-1. Tailored control baselines that are specific to CMS's risk profile and operational needs: provides a list of approved or directed CMS-tailored control baselines that are specific to CMS's risk profile and operational needs.
+• Tailored control baselines that are specific to CMS's risk profile and operational needs provide a list of approved or directed CMS-tailored control baselines that are specific to CMS's risk profile and operational needs.

-Discussion: The Prepare Step Task P-4 is optional.
-It addresses any specific needs that CMS has in regards to risk by adding or removing controls to accommodate CMS requirements while protection its information in accordance with the assigned risk.
-Also, encourages the use of NIST CSF profile created by CMS to help guide the tailoring process.
+The Prepare Step Task P-4 is optional.
+It addresses any specific needs that CMS has in regards to risk by adding or removing controls to accommodate CMS requirements while protecting its information in accordance with the assigned risk.
+It encourages the use of NIST CSF profile created by CMS to help guide the tailoring process.

-CMS implements the Security & Privacy Planning taken from NIST 800-53 Rev5 and tailored into CMS environment within the ARS 5.1. to define CMS baseline of minimum information security and privacy assurance.
-These controls are based on both internal CMS governance documents and laws, regulations, and other authorities created by institutions external to CMS.
+CMS implements the Security & Privacy Planning taken from NIST 800-53 Rev5 and tailored into CMS environment within the Acceptable Risk Safeguards (ARS) 5.1 to define the CMS baseline of minimum information security and privacy assurance.
+These controls are based on internal CMS governance documents and laws, regulations, and other authorities created by institutions external to CMS.

-CMS also implements the Security and Privacy Handbooks that provides an overall guidance on how to implement CMS policies and standards across many cybersecurity topics while considering CMS Mission and Business objectives.
+CMS also implements the Security and Privacy Handbooks that provide overall guidance on how to apply CMS policies and standards across many cybersecurity topics while considering CMS Mission and Business objectives.

 Task P-5 Common Control Identification